dbgroup-nagoya-u/memory-manager/README.md

 You can use our GC with peristent memory.
 Although the usage is roughly the same as for volatile memory, note that some APIs are slightly different.

+Note that you can call a garbage destructor only in normal GC processes.
+In a recovery process after failures, our GC releases garbage without destruction.

 ```cpp
 // C++ standard libraries
 #include <chrono>